 Unfortunately, there is another side to the coin.

-As we’ve mentioned, in the waterfall method you need to do tasks one by one, so it’s extremely easy to face delays, which cause the ripple effect down the line.
-The system is so fragile it’s enough that a team member gets stuck with their responsibility and before you know, the deadline is postponed again and again.
+As we’ve mentioned, in the waterfall method you need to do tasks one by one, so it’s extremely easy to face delays, which cause a ripple effect down the line.
+The system is so fragile it’s enough that a team member gets stuck with their responsibility and before you know it, the deadline is postponed again and again.